polettix/blog/_posts/2016-10-09-dokku-your-tiny-paas.md

 From the `README`:

-1. Spin up a new VPS somewhere, e.g. [DigitalOcean][].
+1. Spin up a new VPS somewhere, e.g. [Digital Ocean][].
 I usually choose the latest Debian release.
 You can select the smallest size if you just want to give it a try.
 (And please... set up and use SSH keys, it's 2016 or later!).
 Let's say we save the IP address of this VPS in